splashdot/splashdot.github.io/NFT/index.md

 | SHA1       | ac8583c42ebe918e3a8e2d0df78819d2c34d6e7b|
 | SHA256     | df899b52549a484b5f5be15743a85582eba54a2149f88b9790da60c927af5104|

-Upon extraction, the content, displayed below, are a file and folder named `Sketch Pack` with three more files.
+Upon extraction, the archive's contents are a file named `Wargaming_nft_presentation_for_artist - www.clound.com`, and folder named `Sketch Pack` with three more files inside.

-C:.
-│   `Wargaming_nft_presentation_for_artist - www.clound.com`
-│
-└───`Sketch Pack`
-        `sketch_nn_wot_tank1.png.lnk`
-        `sketch_nn_wot_tank2.png.lnk`
-        `sketch_nn_wot_tank3.png.lnk`

 In the following chapters a closer inspection of the files is presented.

 ## 500 Mb of nothing

 The file `Wargaming_nft_presentation_for_artist - www.clound.com`, despite its name, is an MS-DOS application and is not really 500 Mb in size, as opposed to what appears on Windows.
-In fact, the file was filled with null-bytes to purposely thwart automated analysis by Antivirus tools, which tyipically have a size limit (ref: https://capec.mitre.org/data/definitions/572.html).
+In fact, the file was filled with null-bytes to [purposely thwart](https://capec.mitre.org/data/definitions/572.html) automated analysis by Antivirus tools, which tyipically have a size limit.
 Looking at it in a Hex editor, one can clearly see that is has a legitimate MZ header, but also that the majority of the file is empty.
 This is clearly evident in Pe-bear.

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/NFT/images/presentation_empty.png)<br />